EtsyRob/EtsyClient/README.md

 ## Implementation details due to time constraints

 - NSLog: I wouldn't use NSLog in a production app.
-A better approach would be to use a logger that doesn't execute log statements when a build is in `Release` mode.
 [XCGLogger](https://github.com/DaveWoodCom/XCGLogge) comes to mind as one logger that solves this well.

 - RDEtsySearchResultItem: this model only stores fields needed to complete this assignment.
 Depending on requirements, it may be nice to extract additional fields from the API.
 Additionally, `RDEtsySearchResultItem` defines a property `imageURL`.
 The API returns multiple images but only one imageURL is extracted.
 This could be changed if multiple images were required.